by Matt Hagny, freelance agronomic consultant since ’94

 Driving around, I don’t see any difference on average between tilled and no-till for weed pressures.
 Some are extremely clean, others a weedy wreck – no correlation with tillage regime.
 Rather, it has more to do with the manager than whether tillage is used or not.
 So a message to the weed scientists: Stop telling farmers to add tillage back to their system – it’s not a tool that should be considered, ever.
 It’s simply too damaging to the soil, and very ineffective at suppressing weeds.

 As for the folks in the arid regions that do summerfallow, I understand perfectly well that needing to use paraquat and other herbicides that are more expensive than glyphosate & 2,4-D or dicamba makes it tough financially (as well as logistically – that’s a lot of water to haul to do paraquat).
-But technology can help: WEEDit uses sensor technology to spray only green plants (it’s a much improved version of the old WeedSeeker system), thus cutting herbicide costs on chem-fallow by as much as 80%, according to a longtime acquaintance of mine who purchased and ran one on his Oklahoma panhandle farm in 2017.
+But technology can help: WEEDit uses sensor technology to spray only green plants (it’s a much improved version of the old WeedSeeker system), thus cutting herbicide costs on chem-fallow by as much as 80%, according to a longtime acquaintance of mine (Scott Arthaud) who purchased and ran one on his Oklahoma panhandle farm in 2017.
 He thinks very highly of the system and notes that it allows him to continue to no-till whereas most of his neighbors have resumed pulling v-blades thru their summerfallow because of the cost of controlling resistant weeds.
+After the 2018 season, Arthaud reports that his fallow costs using WEEDit are similar to the cost of running v-blades, and soon will be lower than v-blading!
 (American Implement in Garden City, KS is a dealer and has a very knowledgeable tech guy for these systems.)
 If you farm on a large scale, the cost of the system can be recouped in 1 – 2 yrs.
 The kits can be installed on any boom.

 Eventually we should have affordable self-propelled robots to kill or pluck weeds with methods that don’t involve herbicides.
 These have been running in orchards, vineyards, and lettuce fields for several years.
 Blue River Technology had a tractor-mounted unit running in cotton and soybeans in Arkansas this year (it was carefully spot-spraying with herbicides however); as you probably know, Blue River was recently bought by Deere, so maybe they’ll speed up the development.

 We still have effective herbicide tools, but they’re dwindling faster than new MOAs are being discovered (it’s been a couple decades since we had a new one).
-So we’re going to have to be a little smarter in how we use them, and add in non-chemical control measures.
+So we’re going to have to be a little smarter in how we use them, and add in non-chemical control measures (but not tillage).

 In some areas, cover crops (especially cereal rye and other very dense covers that actively suppress weeds) help considerably in cutting down weed emergence.
 That is a tool that most of you can make better use of, right now.